awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

         + **username**: The user name within Kubernetes to map to the IAM user\.
         + **groups**: The group, or list of Kubernetes groups to map the user to\.
 The group can be a default group, or a group specified in a `clusterrolebinding` or `rolebinding`\.
 For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.

-      For example, the YAML block below contains:
+      For example, the following YAML block contains:
       + A `mapRoles` section that maps the IAM node instance to Kubernetes groups so that nodes can register themselves with the cluster and the `my-console-viewer-role` IAM role that is mapped to a Kubernetes group that can view all Kubernetes resources for all clusters\.
 For a list of the IAM and Kubernetes group permissions required for the `my-console-viewer-role` IAM role, see [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.
       + A `mapUsers` section that maps the `admin` IAM user from the default AWS account to the `system:masters` Kubernetes group and the `my-user` user from a different AWS account that is mapped to a Kubernetes group that can view Kubernetes resources for a specific namespace\.
 For a list of the IAM and Kubernetes group permissions required for the `my-user` IAM user, see [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.